 The Electrical Current Biohacking Machine – From the post:

 It takes about 10,000 repetitions of a movement for the brain to re-pattern itself.
 You can use electrical currents to stimulate the muscles and brain 500 times a second, letting you re-pattern a movement pattern in a few minutes.
 Years of progress are possible in 1-2 days.
 Many of the top-performing pro athletes use these secret techniques and spend upwards of $50,000 to get trained with specialized high current equipment.

 Besides creating super athletes, I could see this having a huge impact on physical therapy.
 Instead of months or years of retraining your brain to engage in proper movement, you could fix yourself in a weekend.
 Once or twice a year we all take our cars to a mechanic to get an oil change or tune-up.
 In the future, I can see heading to a health center that uses electrical muscle stimulation to accomplish a similar task.
 MAS, I can see your left calf is 4% weaker than your right calf and your mid-back rotation could be improved a few degrees.
 We can have that fixed for you before lunch.

 The other tool mentioned in the article is a Whole Body Vibration machine.
 From the post:

 Standing on a vibrating plate can do amazing things for chronic pain because it causes muscles through your skeletal system to fire and it causes lymph (fluid between tissues) to circulate.

 A key to the Age of Super Fitness will be dealing with chronic pain.
-Once the costs come down on this, it could have huge health benefits to greater population.
-Less painkillers, less side effects, increased productivity and a greater well being.
+Once the costs come down on this, it could have huge health benefits to the greater population.
+Fewer painkillers, fewer side effects, increased productivity, and greater well-being.